smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 I like this more than using OneNote tools to draw on top of a PDF printout in a page or inserting various text boxes around the page.
 To highlight text and insert text annotations, I use Okular.
 If you like to annotate with a sytlus, Xournal++ might be a good choice.

+If you need more space on a PDF to take notes, you can increase the size of its margins using [the tool found here](https://www.i2pdf.com/add-margin-to-pdf).
+You can add up to 3 inches per side.
+I wouldn't use this tool for any private files.

 ## Images